 The 160-year-old Keelung Ghost Festival originated from a great number of deaths and unclaimed bodies caused by numerous international wars and armed fights among immigrants from southern China in the past that had taken place on the sea off the port city as well as inland.

 The people of Keelung consider it important to treat and comfort the spirits of the numerous people who died in the tragic incidents, including foreigners.
-Therefore, the people of Keelung regard the ghost festival as significant as Chinese New Year.
+Therefore, the people of Keelung regard the ghost festival as significant as Lunar New Year.
 People from across Taiwan, as well as international tourists, flock to witness the annual extravaganza.

 Video of fireworks being set off as water lanterns burn at sea.